 WALT...

-Write a newspaper report using the correct report features.
+Write a newspaper report using the correct report features.We will be successful when we include a

-Main body of text
+•Main body of text

 Check Out Gabrielle's newspaper report